-Breast milk from other moms can transmit germs, viruses and diseases, which is why it needs to be screened before donation.
+Breast milk from other moms can transmit germs, viruses, and diseases, which is why it needs to be screened before donation.

-If you want to donate or accept breast milk donation, you therefore should always contact a breast milk bank that screens for infections associated with breast milk donation.
+If you want to donate or accept breast milk donation, you should always contact a breast milk bank that screens for infections associated with breast milk donation.

 Donor breast milk considerations

 A donor’s breast milk should be considered and handled as a human body substance.
 All donors must pass through a rigorous screening process similar to that used for donating blood, which includes an interview, serological screening, and physician consent.
 Serological screening includes testing for hepatitis B and C, HIV, and the human T cell leukemia virus.
-All milk must be properly collected, stored, pasteurized and cultured
+All milk must be properly collected, stored, pasteurized, and cultured.

 Breast milk banking

 A breast milk bank should have a medical director and a governing board that includes physicians, dieticians, lactation consultants, nurses, and infection control representatives.
 Lactation consultants should oversee the daily operation of the milk bank.
-The services of dietary technicians and clerical support staff may also be needed
+The services of dietary technicians and clerical support staff may also be needed.

 Milk banking process

 At the milk bank, the milk from up to four different mothers is batched to blend constituent variations.
 Then, the milk is thawed, and a bacterial culture is done.
-Subsequently, the milk undergoes Holder pasteurization (62.5°C for 30 min) in an industrial grade pasteurizer, and another culture is done.
+Subsequently, the milk undergoes Holder pasteurization (62.5°C for 30 min) in an industrial-grade pasteurizer, and another culture is done.
 With these laboratory checks, any milk found to be substandard will be discarded.
 While awaiting the final culture results, the milk is kept frozen.
-On receiving an order for human milk, the milk bank transports the frozen milk, thaws it and dispenses as required.
+On receiving an order for human milk, the milk bank transports the frozen milk, thaws it, and dispenses as required.

-Prepare to be mother donor
+Prepare to be a mother donor

 Think again before accepting milk from others